 Trouble with the Kids

 As you might imagine, life was tumultuous in the Brando household.
-Brando and his first wife Anna Kashfi engaged in an ugly twelve-year custody battle over their son Christian.
+Marlon Brando and his first wife Anna Kashfi engaged in an ugly twelve-year custody battle over their son Christian.
 At one point, while Brando was filming Last Tango in Paris, Kashfi kidnapped Christian and hid him among hippies friends in Baja.
 Unsurprisingly, Brando eventually won sole custody when Christian was 13.
 But by that time, Brando said his son was a “basket case of emotional disorder.”
 Ouch.
 Christian went on to struggle with drug addiction throughout his adolescence.

 In another scene, Brando’s daughter Cheyenne was engaged to Dag Drollet and was expecting.
 In 1990, Christian shot Drollet inside the Brando home.
-In a very dramatic trial, Christian Brando pled guilty of voluntary manslaughter.
+After a very dramatic trial, Christian Brando pled guilty of voluntary manslaughter.
 As a result, Cheyenne, whose mental health was already on the rocks struggled even more.
 She eventually suffered a nervous breakdown and committed suicide in 1995.

 No one, however, expected the violent outburst that would come to define Christian’s life.
 On May 16, 1990, Christian murdered Dag Drollet, the longtime boyfriend of his half-sister Cheyenne in the living room of their father’s Mulholland Drive estate.
 At the time, Cheyenne was eight months pregnant with Drollet’s child.

 The Drollets, a wealthy Tahiti family, and went way back with the Brandos.
-And in 1990, Cheyenne and Dag had been together for for years.
+And in 1990, Cheyenne and Dag had been together for years.
 Christian, though, had only just met Dag the night that he shot him to death.
 Drollet was visiting Los Angeles and staying with the Brandos.
 According to Christian, Cheyenne had told him over dinner that Dag had been physically abusive so that night, drunkenly, Christian attacked him in the family home.

-“I did not go into that room to kill Dag Drollet,?
-Christian later told The Los Angeles Times. ?I just wanted to scare him.?
+“I did not go into that room to kill Dag Drollet,” Christian later told The Los Angeles Times.
+“I just wanted to scare him.”
 But reportedly, the gun accidentally went off in the squabble, killing Dag.
 He was 23 years old.
 Christian was charged with

 Looking back, Christian said of his sister Cheyenne: “I feel like a complete chump for believing her.” he said.
 Cheyenne suffered from diagnosed mental disorders.
 After refusing to testify in her half-brother’s trial, Cheyenne fled to Tahiti and gave birth to Dag’s son who she named Tuki Brando.
 She then attempted suicide twice and was declared “mentally disabled,” and therefore unfit to participate in the ongoing trial.
 Christian was eventually found guilty of voluntary manslaughter and served five years in prison.
 In 2008, he died, penniless, of pneumonia.

 In April of 1995, Cheyenne hanged herself to death at her mother’s home.
 She was 25 years old.
 She is buried next to Dag Drollet.
 And though many associate her suicide with Dag’s murder, Cheyenne’s tortured past stretches back much further.
-She claime her father sexually abused her, telling the (controversial) Brando biographer Peter Manso directly that she was molested.
+She claimed her father sexually abused her, telling the (controversial) Brando biographer Peter Manso directly that she was molested.
 Cheyenne’s claims were corroborated in her mother’s 2005 memoir, Marlon, My Love and My Torment.
 Reportedly, Brando acknowledged the accusations before his death and blamed himself for his daughter’s tragic end.